4dith/jarvis/README.md

 ![alt text](image.png)

-Define the JARVIS Framework
+1. Define the JARVIS Framework**

-Create a modular architecture:
+- **Create a modular architecture :**

-Intent Recognizer → routes user queries
+  - Intent Recognizer → routes user queries

-Skill Manager → dispatches to the right skill
+  - Skill Manager → dispatches to the right skill

-Response Generator → formats response for the interface (Discord/CLI/Web).
+  - Response Generator → formats response for the interface (Discord/CLI/Web).

-Use a message-passing pattern (like an internal API or event bus).
+- **Use a message-passing pattern (like an internal API or event bus)**

-Maintain a common API layer so all interfaces call the same backend.
+- **Maintain a common API layer so all interfaces call the same backend**

-Skill Manager
+2. Skill Manager

-Make a skill_registry where each skill registers with:
+- **Make a skill_registry where each skill registers with:**

-intent_name
+  - intent_name

-handler_function
+  - handler_function

-required_params
+  - required_params

-Example:
+- **Example:**
 ```
 {
   "faq": "faq_handler",